mmore500/hstrat/joss/paper.md

 Existing phylogenetic record keeping requires inerrant and complete collation of birth and death reports within a centralized data structure.
 Such perfect tracking approaches are brittle to data loss or corruption and impose communication overhead.

-Hereditary stratigraphy methodology, and the implementing `hstrat` software library, furnishes demand for efficient, tractable, and robust phylogenetic inference at scale.
+Hereditary stratigraphy methodology, and the implementing `hstrat` software library, meets the demand for efficient, tractable, and robust phylogenetic inference at scale.
 This approach exchanges a centralized perfect record of history for a process where history is estimated from comparison of available extant genomes, aligning with the paradigm of phylogenetic inference in wet biology.

 Although targeted to digital evolution use cases, impact of our work extends beyond to the various applications of digital evolution.